• Skip to primary navigation

 • Farina: Farina is milled from the endosperm of any type of wheat, except for durum wheat (which is milled to make semolina).
 Farina is primarily used in breakfast cereals and pasta.
 Comes from softer wheat (not durum wheat).
 Typically more white in color.

 • Semolina: This is the coarsely ground endosperm (no bran, no germ) of durum wheat.
-Its high protein content makes it ideal for making commercial pasta, and it can also be used to make bread.
-Comes from hard durum wheat.
 Typically more yellow in color.

 So why you ask are we using Cream of Wheat in our dessert?
 Well, it is the perfect avenue to soak up the delicious syrup and and create a perfect sweet bite.